huaminghuangtw/My-Life-Rules/📜 My Life Rules.md

-In this life journey, you will fail many times, but you will be really right once.
-You will have lots of troubles in life, and most of which will never happen.

 Do things no one cares about but you.
 Do the old fashioned things well.
 Do foolish things that don't scale with enthusiasm.
-Those stupid, meaningless obsessions are all worth it in the end, because once you get there, you can move mountains and move the world.
+Those stupid, meaningless obsessions are all worth it in the end, because once you get there, you can move mountains and bend the world.

 [Start where you are.
 Use what you have.
 Do what you can.](https://www.goodreads.com/quotes/9743989-start-where-you-are-use-what-you-have-do-what) Focus on what you can control.
 Your time will finally come.
 The things you've been waiting for will finally come.
-Just keep persevering and be patient.
-Remember: A man who is a master of patience is master of everything else.
+Just keep your perseverance and patience.
+Remember: [A man who is a master of patience is master of everything else.](https://www.goodreads.com/quotes/7564496-a-man-who-is-the-master-of-patience-is-the)

+In this life journey, you will fail many times, but you will be really right once.
+You will have lots of troubles in life, and most of which will never happen.

 You are always just one good decision away from being in a better place tomorrow—just focus on the next decision.
 [Just begin.
 Solve one problem.
 Then solve the next one.
-And the next.](https://www.youtube.com/watch?v=mDYCLFE86Po)
+And the next one.
+Eventually you will solve all problems.](https://www.youtube.com/watch?v=mDYCLFE86Po)